Tax Advantages & Incentives

 New and existing businesses in Greater Des Moines (DSM) enjoy a number of corporate tax advantages and incentives — some of the best in the country.

-Iowa Corporate Income Tax
+Iowa Income Tax

-- Single-factor, non-unitary tax.
-Iowa's tax is based only on the percentage of total sales income within the state.
+Additionally, the tax reform legislation phases down the corporate income tax, with a target rate of 5.5 percent.
+Iowa’s tax is based only on the percentage of total sales income within the state.
 Thus, if a business has no sales in Iowa, it pays no Iowa corporate income tax.

 Iowa New Jobs Tax Credit